Dhruvin711/CodeRank/README.md

 # CodeRank

 ## Description
- CodeRank is an online judge platform that remotely complies user-submitted code for given a programming problem based on Django Python.
+ CodeRank is an online judge platform that remotely complies with user-submitted code for given a programming problem based on Django Python.

 ##  How to use this source code